 My name is Ruthie.

 From there, I began casually reading well-known herbalists’ blogs.
-Then in 2013, I completed a year long foundational course in homestead herbalism taught by Susan Hess, who introduced me to the Pennsylvania Dutch traditions.
-I live near the heart of PA Dutch country (the local Wal Mart has a shed for horse and buggy parking), so learning about the braucherei and pow-wow traditions felt familiar and new at the same time.
+In 2013, I completed a year long foundational course in homestead herbalism taught by Susan Hess, who introduced me to the Pennsylvania Dutch traditions.
+I live near the heart of PA Dutch country (the local Wal Mart has a shed for horse and buggy parking), so learning about their traditions felt familiar and new at the same time.
 Words like electuary and galactagogue seemed to call out from down a long dark corridor; memories beckoning from deep in my cells.
 Medicine making seemed to come naturally to me and was immensely fulfilling, like my hands were performing a long-forgotten task.
-I spent the next few years consuming as much information as I could get my hands on from teachers like jim mcdonald, 7Song, Matthew Wood, Rosemary Gladstar, Kiva Rose, Sean Donahue, and Richo Cech.
+I spent the next few years consuming as much information as I could get my hands on from teachers like jim mcdonald, 7Song, Matthew Wood, Rosemary Gladstar, Kiva Rose, and Richo Cech.
 I read their blogs, watched their youtube videos, bought their books, signed up for their newsletters, went to lectures, and continued to make and grow medicine.
 But still, I hungered for a deeper relationship with the plants.

-Soooo….who is “Hylde”?
+Who is “Hylde”?

 The Danish author, Hans Christian Andersen, wrote a folk tale called The Little Elder-Tree Mother who emerged from a teapot and visited a boy in his fever dream.
 She showed him his future after he drank a tea of her flowers.
-This, of course, is a nod to the traditional and current day use of the flowers as a diaphoretic (opens the pores and drives heat from the center of the body out for the purpose of inducing a sweat).
+This, of course, is a nod to the traditional and current day use of the flowers as a diaphoretic (opens the pores and drives heat from the center of the body out for the purpose of inducing a sweat and lowering body temperature).
 I came to know about all this beautiful Elder lore in a roundabout way.
 When I was trying to think of an herbal business name for myself, I wanted it to reflect my love for Elder and my Danish heritage, so I looked up the word for “elder” in Dansk, which is “hylde “.
 Great!, I thought.
 It’s got an old-world sound to it.
 So, I put “mother” in front of it to give it a nurturing feel, having no idea at the time that there was a connection between the two.
 Some time later, I was reading one of Matthew Wood’s books and he speaks of the Hylde Moer.
-I thought, “holy crap, this is actually a thing ?!?!”
+I thought, “hold on, this is actually a thing ?!?!”
 Another trip to the googles revealed all of this lovely folklore, and I knew I had serendipitously chosen the right name.
 Or, she chose me, rather.

 Plant medicine is so much more than the reductionist way we’ve come to think about healing (take x remedy for y complaint).
 When we integrate myth and story into its use, plant medicine can fulfill a greater need within us.
 This means acknowledging body and spirit as inseparable and interdependent beings.
 Too often in medicine, they are addressed individually and almost never by the same practitioner as if the spirit can be winnowed away from its body in an overly intellectualized attempt at relieving symptoms.
 It’s that same hard, driven way of thinking that has divorced us from a certain level of presence in our bodies and it’s also prevented us from engaging in conversation with our ecological surroundings.
-I refuse to be complicit in a paradigm that preaches “conquer, colonize, and capitalize”, that treats our beloved Earth as a commodity and not the sentient, life giving being that She is.
+I refuse to be complicit in a paradigm that preaches “conquer, colonize, and capitalize”, that treats our beloved Earth as a commodity and not a sentient, life giving being.
 I absolutely do not consent to being a cog in a machine that’s engineered to render us orphans of this planet, estrange us from our own bodies, and divest us of enchantment, ecstasy, and wonder.
 So my act of sedition is herbalism.